 Increasing the `depth' (i.e.\ number of composed sub-flows) of the transformation crucially results in only $\bigo{K}$ growth in the computational complexity---a pleasantly practical cost to pay for the increased expressivity.

-We implement either $T_k$ or $T_k^{-1}$ using a neural network with parameters $\vphi_k$, which we will denote as $f_{\vphi_k}$.
-That is, we can take the neural network $f_{\vphi_k}$ to implement either $T_k$, in which case it will take in $\rvz_{k-1}$ and output $\rvz_k$, or $T_k^{-1}$, in which case it will take in $\rvz_{k}$ and output $\rvz_{k-1}$.
-In either case, we must ensure that the network is invertible and has a tractable Jacobian determinant.
+In practice we implement either $T_k$ or $T_k^{-1}$ using a model (such as a neural network) with parameters $\vphi_k$, which we will denote as $f_{\vphi_k}$.
+That is, we can take the model $f_{\vphi_k}$ to implement either $T_k$, in which case it will take in $\rvz_{k-1}$ and output $\rvz_k$, or $T_k^{-1}$, in which case it will take in $\rvz_{k}$ and output $\rvz_{k-1}$.
+In either case, we must ensure that the model is invertible and has a tractable Jacobian determinant.
 In the rest of this section, we will describe several approaches for constructing $f_{\vphi_k}$ so that these requirements are satisfied.
 An overview of all the methods discussed in this section is shown in \Cref{table:flows_overview}.

 Ensuring that $f_{\vphi_k}$ is invertible and explicitly calculating its inverse are \emph{not} synonymous.
 In many implementations, even though the inverse of $f_{\vphi_k}$ is guaranteed to exist, it can be expensive or even intractable to compute exactly.
-As discussed in \cref{sec:flows}, the forward transformation $T$ is used when sampling, and the inverse transformation $T^{-1}$ is used when evaluating densities.
+As discussed in \Cref{sec:flows}, the forward transformation $T$ is used when sampling, and the inverse transformation $T^{-1}$ is used when evaluating densities.
 If the inverse of $f_{\vphi_k}$ is not efficient, either density evaluation or sampling will be inefficient or even intractable, depending on whether $f_{\vphi_k}$ implements $T_k$ or $T_k^{-1}$.
 Whether $f_{\vphi_k}$ should be designed to have an efficient inverse and whether it should be taken to implement $T_k$ or $T_k^{-1}$ are decisions that ought to be based on intended usage.

 We should also clarify what we mean by `tractable Jacobian determinant'.
-We can always compute the Jacobian matrix of any neural network with $D$ inputs and $D$ outputs, using $D$ passes of either forward-mode or reverse-mode automatic differentiation.
+We can always compute the Jacobian matrix of a differentiable function with $D$ inputs and $D$ outputs, using $D$ passes of either forward-mode or reverse-mode automatic differentiation.
 Then, we can explicitly calculate the determinant of that Jacobian.
 However, this computation has a time cost of $\bigo{D^3}$, which can be intractable for large $D$.
 For most applications of flow-based models, the Jacobian-determinant computation should be at most $\bigo{D}$.
-Hence, in the following sections, we will describe neural-network designs that allow the Jacobian determinant to be computed in linear time with respect to the input dimensionality.
+Hence, in the following sections, we will describe functional forms that allow the Jacobian determinant to be computed in linear time with respect to the input dimensionality.